Evyweb/ioctopus/README.md

 container.bind(DI.HIGHER_ORDER_FUNCTION_WITH_DEPENDENCIES)
     .toHigherOrderFunction(MyServiceWithDependencies, { dep1: DI.DEP1, dep2: DI.DEP2 });

 // 4.
-For more complexe cases, you can register a factory so myService will be injected container.bind(DI.MY_USE_CASE).toFactory(() => {
+For more complex cases, you can register a factory container.bind(DI.MY_USE_CASE).toFactory(() => {
     // Do something before creating the instance return MyUseCase({